godotengine/godot-docs/classes/class_projectsettings.rst

 | *Default* | ``""`` |
 +-----------+--------+

 The project's name.
 It is used both by the Project Manager and by exporters.
 The project name can be translated by translating its value in localization files.
+The window title will be set to match the project name automatically on startup.

+**Note:** Changing this value will also change the user data folder's path if :ref:`application/config/use_custom_user_dir<class_ProjectSettings_property_application/config/use_custom_user_dir>` is ``false``.
+After renaming the project, you will no longer be able to access existing data in ``user://`` unless you rename the old folder to match the new project name.
+See `Data paths <https://docs.godotengine.org/en/latest/tutorials/io/data_paths.html>`_ in the documentation for more information.

 ----